SohaibDM/Password-Generator/README.md

-a Password Generator with different settings using JavaScript
+Password Generator with different settings using JavaScript

 use this link https://sohaibdm.github.io/Password-Generator/